cp-algorithms/cp-algorithms/src/graph/min_cost_flow.md

 Instead we can use the [Bellman-Ford algorithm](./graph/bellman_ford.html).
 With it the complexity becomes $O(n^2 m^2)$.

-Instead, we can also use the [D´Esopo-Pape algorithm](./graph/desopo_pape.html), which has a much worse complexity, but will run very quickly in practice (in about the same time as Dijkstra's algorithm).

 ## Implementation

-Here is an implementation using the [D´Esopo-Pape algorithm](./graph/desopo_pape.html) for the simplest case.
+Here is an implementation using the [SPFA algorithm](./graph/bellman_ford.html) for the simplest case.

 ```cpp min_cost_flow_successive_shortest_path
 struct Edge